 2) After ESL Level 6 (Other classes for CCR students):

-- ERV (Expanding Reading and Vocabulary) classes are for students that have tested out of ESL Level 6, but need to increase their English literacy skills.
+- ABE (Reading Review or Transition For Advanced ESL Students) classes are for students that have tested out of ESL Level 6, but need to increase their English literacy skills.
 Class instruction is centered on developing foundational reading and vocabulary skills.
-(Scroll down the ESL class list to “ERV” classes.)
+(Scroll down the ESL class list to “Expanded Reading and Vocabulary” classes.)

 - “Beyond the Basics” – Advanced communication classes for ESL students that address special areas of focus, such as Oral Communication, Writing Skills and Pronunciation, and vary from semester to semester.
 These classes include a fee.

-- Career-focused Classes – designed specifically to help you explore a career path, while you complete your studies in the College & Career Readiness program.
+- Connect To… Classes and Career-focused Classes – designed specifically to help you explore a career path, while you complete your studies in the College & Career Readiness program.
 (Some classes may be accessible to students in ESL Levels 5 and 6, especially with prior knowledge of the subject area.)

 - Citizenship Class – designed for Intermediate level ESL students (Levels 3 to 6) to help them learn about and prepare for the Citizenship process.